lawrencesim/templatize-python/more/sections/README.md

 Saturday - $122.00
 ```

-By setting `evalZeroAsTrue` to true in the [options](../../#options), you can change this behavior to treat zero-values as truthy.
+By setting `eval_zero_as_true` to true in the [options](../../#options), you can change this behavior to treat zero-values as truthy.
 Which will change to output as follows.

 &nbsp; *Outputs:*